Imbalanced Breathing During Sleep

-Since breathing is an involuntary process (meaning we breathe without consciously making a choice to breathe), we take this intricate process for granted.
-Have you considered everything that needs to go correctly in order to take a breath?
-Have you thought about how this may impact your or your clients’ and customers’ sleep?
+Since breathing is an involuntary process (most of the time, we breathe without consciously making a choice to breathe), we can take this intricate process for granted.
+Have you considered everything that needs to happen in order to take a breath?
+Have you thought about how breathing may impact your or your clients’ and customers’ sleep?

 The breath starts with the diaphragm.
 Once the phrenic nerve stimulates the muscle, the diaphragm lowers, creating negative pressure between the lungs and the outside air.
 This draws air into the lungs.
 As the air passes through the nose or mouth, it makes its way through the throat, past the soft palate and the uvula.
-To go into the trachea, the tongue has to be in place and not blocking the passageway.
-If any of this is blocked, or does not occur properly in any way, oxygen levels drop in the blood stream, making the person wake up, or have more shallow sleep.
+To enter the trachea, the tongue has to be in place and not blocking the passageway, or the pharynx.
+If any of this is blocked, or does not occur properly in any way, blood oxygen levels drop, causing the person to wake up or have shallow sleep.

 How Kapha can Impact this Process

-- In REM sleep, or deep sleep, there is even loss of intercostal muscle assistance to the breathing process, making the breath rely heavily on the diaphragm for a good, deep breath.
-If there is a lot of fat in the abdomen, particularly around the diaphragm, this process becomes very difficult.
-The result is a drop in oxygen levels in the blood and an increase in carbon dioxide levels in the blood, creating more periods of wakefulness.1
+- In REM sleep, or deep sleep, the intercostal muscles give less assistance to the breathing process, making the breath rely heavily on the diaphragm for a good, deep breath.
+If there is excessive fat in the abdomen, particularly around the diaphragm, this process becomes very difficult.
+The result is an inefficient exchange of gases, which leads to a drop in blood oxygen levels and an increase in carbon dioxide levels, creating more periods of wakefulness.1

-This second point is very interesting and is rarely looked at.
-The way most people treat imbalanced breathing during sleep is through machines that create positive pressure (essentially forces the airways open and forces air in).
-While this certainly does help, the root of the problem in kapha imbalanced individuals (creating sluggish movement of muscles, particularly of the diaphragm) remains.
-If anything, the muscles of the entire tract become weaker, creating a dependency on the machines.
+This second point is very interesting and rarely looked at.
+The way most people treat imbalanced breathing during sleep is by using machines that essentially force the airways open and force air in.
+While this certainly does help, the root of the problem in kapha-imbalanced individuals (sluggish movement of the muscles, particularly of the diaphragm) remains.
+If anything, the muscles of the entire respiratory system become weaker, creating a dependency on the machines.

 Why is This Important?

-Sleep is a basic necessity in life.
-Without the heaviness and inertia (tamas) that sleep provides, the body is in a perpetual active (rajas) state.
-In allopathic medicine, we think of it as constant activation of the sympathetic (fight or flight) nervous system, as opposed to the parasympathetic (rest and relax) nervous system.
+Sleep is a basic necessity for health and well-being.
+Without the heaviness and inertia (tamas) that sleep provides, the body is in a perpetually active (rajas) state.
+In allopathic medicine, we think of it as constant activation of the sympathetic (fight-or-flight) nervous system, as opposed to the parasympathetic (rest-and-digest) nervous system.
 This is a very depleting process and can lead to a number of problems, including, but not limited to, the following:3

 - Poor daytime functioning and cognition